singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 It could be the case that you want to start with a remote registry, but keep it locally with your own changes or secrets.
 This is essentially turning a remote registry into a filesystem (local) one.
-The easiest thing to do here is to clone it to your filesyste, and then add to shpc as a filesystem registry.
+The easiest thing to do here is to clone it to your filesystem, and then add to shpc as a filesystem registry.

 .. code-block:: console